fandm-college/rcs.github.io/software/README.md

 # Load a specific version of a module
 module load moduleName/version
 ```
-**Note:**  In your Slurm script you should always clear any loaded modules loading modules by using `module purge`
+**Note:**  In your Slurm script you should always clear any loaded modules before loading modules by using `module purge`

 ### Listing modules